-- You do not have to be a member of Hunter Writers Centre to enter the competition.
-Entrants must be Australian citizens or permanent residents.
-You can reside anywhere in the world.
+- You do not have to be a member of Hunter Writers Centre to enter the competition but only members are eligible for the HWC Members Award.

 - Your poem must not include your name or any identifying marks.
 This means any word that the judges can link directly to you.
 Names of places and/or first names of people are, generally, acceptable.
 Be sure there are no words that identify you as the author.

 - If the judges have read part or all of your entry prior to making your submission you cannot submit that poem.

 - Entries must be the original work of the applicant and must not be published in any form (print or electronic) or currently offered for publication.

 - You must acknowledge any quotes from other writers that you use.